arrow

 Regulatory Risks

 Regulatory fintech risks are risks that arise from the regulatory environment in which fintech companies operate.
-These risks refer to the potential for a fintech company to fail to comply with specific regulations and fall under sanctions from regulatory authorities.
+Fintech and regulation risks refer to the potential for a fintech company to fail to comply with specific regulations and fall under sanctions from regulatory authorities.

-The common regulations that modern fintech companies must comply with are GDPR and PSD2.
+The common fintech compliance regulations are GDPR and PSD2.
 With their implementation, fintech companies in Europe must adhere to stringent data protection and system security guidelines.
 National regulatory bodies in different countries, such as the FCA in the UK, the AMF and ACPR in France, BaFin in Germany, and the SEC and CFTC in the US, enforce regulatory requirements that also impact fintech companies.

 However, in some fintech areas, there is a lack of stable regulations.
 It raises many fintech questions and increases the chance of specific fintech risks.
 For instance, blockchain and data security are two fields that are still in the process of development.
 Their regulatory frameworks are not yet well-established.